Attempted assassination of Harry S. Truman

-An assassination attempt on U.S. President Harry S. Truman occurred on November 1, 1950.
-It was carried out by militant Puerto Rican pro-independence activists Oscar Collazo and Griselio Torresola while President Harry S. Truman resided at Blair House during the renovation of the White House.
+On November 1, 1950, Puerto Rican secessionists Oscar Collazo and Griselio Torresola attempted to assassinate President Harry S. Truman at the Blair House during the renovation of the White House.
 Both men were stopped before gaining entry to the house.
 Torresola mortally wounded White House Police officer Leslie Coffelt, who killed him in return fire.
 Secret Service agents wounded Collazo.
 Truman was upstairs in the house and not harmed.

 Two days before the assassination attempt, Puerto Rican nationalists had attempted to overthrow the government of Puerto Rico.
-Uprisings occurred in many towns, including Jayuya where the two would-be assassins were born, and where their families still lived.
-In response, the U.S. Air Force bombed and strafed Jayuya, destroying it, and they bombed the neighboring town of Utuado.
+Uprisings occurred in many towns, including Jayuya, where the one of the would-be assassins was born, and in neighbouring Utuado.
+During the uprising, the U.S. Air Force bombed and strafed both towns, badly damaging them.
 In acknowledgement of the issues related to Puerto Rico's status, Truman supported a 1952 plebiscite in Puerto Rico.
-81.9% of votes were in favor of Puerto Rico continuing as a Free Associated State of U.S. Collazo was convicted in federal court and sentenced to death, which Truman commuted to life in prison.
+81.9% of votes were in favor of Puerto Rico continuing as a Free Associated State of the US.
+Collazo was convicted in federal court and sentenced to death, which Truman commuted to life in prison.
 In 1979, President Jimmy Carter commuted the sentence to the time served and Collazo was released.

 Background

 Puerto Rican independence movement

-In the 1940s, the Nationalist Party of Puerto Rico had little political power in the country, where voters had elected the Popular Democratic Party of Puerto Rico (PPD) as the majority in the legislature.
+In the 1940s, the Nationalist Party of Puerto Rico had little political power in the country, where voters had elected the Popular Democratic Party (PPD) as the majority in the legislature.
 Nationalists believed that Puerto Rico suffered under American colonialism and wanted independence.
 The PPD was supporting negotiations with the United States to create a "new" political status for the island.

-The Puerto Rican Nationalist Party Revolts of the 1950s were an armed protest for independence from United States Government rule over Puerto Rico.
+The Puerto Rican Nationalist Party insurgency was a series of armed protests for independence from United States government rule over Puerto Rico.
 The Party repudiated the "Free Associated State" (Estado Libre Asociado) status that had been enacted in 1950, as the Nationalists considered it to be a continuation of colonialism.

 The revolts began on October 30, 1950, upon the orders of Pedro Albizu Campos, president of the Nationalist Party.
 Uprisings occurred in Peñuelas, Mayagüez, Naranjito, Arecibo and Ponce.
 The most notable uprisings occurred in Utuado, Jayuya, and San Juan.
 These were suppressed by the Puerto Rico National Guard with strong military force, including the use of planes, 500-pound bombs, and 50-calibre machine guns.
 The town of Jayuya was badly damaged as a result.